 Personally, I find it puzzling that Timemore hasn’t added this feature since it must be one of the most straightforward things to do when making a scale.

 That being said, the metric system is dominating the coffee community.
-It’s quite rare to encounter recipes that are not using grams, so this might be a brilliant occasion to get more familiar with the system.
+It’s pretty rare to encounter recipes that are not using grams, so this might be a brilliant occasion to get more familiar with the system.

 Another downside of the scale is that it could respond slightly faster when touching the on-screen button.
 But I understand that this is the price you pay for having that minimalist panel without real touch buttons.
 It’s not even something major; 150 milliseconds faster, would have been nice.